 I usually use white bobbin thread when stitching out all my embroidery designs.
 However, if you want the back side of the towel to look more “finished,” you can match your bobbin thread to your top thread.
-Of course, the monogram will read backwards on the back of the towel.
+Of course, the monogram will read backward on the back of the towel.

 I made this personalized holiday hand towel using the wreath embroidery design from the Embroidery Legacy collection.
 Click the image above to view the design.
 It is also included in the Embroidery Legacy Design Club.

-Once you are done stitching out your design or monogram, you can remove the towel from the hoop and clean it up.
+Once you finish stitching out your design or monogram, you can remove the towel from the hoop and clean it up.
 Trim all your jump stitches with a nipper.
 Peel away the water-soluble topper from the front side of your towel and as much tear away stabilizer as possible from the back side of your towel.
 Spritzing the front and the back of the towel with water and letting it soak in a bit will make your topper dissolve on the front and make the tear away come off the back of the towel more easily.

-Thanks for reading and if you enjoyed this article, don’t forget to leave a comment below.
+Thanks for reading, and if you enjoyed this article, don’t forget to leave a comment below.

 P.S.
 Don’t forget to take advantage of your free personalized monogrammed towel Hatch project, where you even get an ESA font for free!
 Monograms are a prestigious way to mark something as your own, why pay ridiculously high prices when you can do it yourself & learn how for free!
 Click here to create your custom embroidered monogram now.